Selection of Proposals

 Selection process of proposals for the Congress

 The LASA Secretariat receives individual proposals or as part of a session.
-After the deadline for submitting proposals, begins a three-step process for selecting proposals consisting of 3 steps.
+After the deadline for submitting proposals, begins a three-step process for selecting proposals.

 Step 1.
 Proposal Evaluation

-The proposals are grouped by Track and sent to the Track Coordinators for evaluation.
-If the Track Coordinators consider that a proposal does not fit into their Track, they will send that proposal to the Track Coordinators they consider most appropriate for evaluation.
+The proposals are grouped by Track and sent to the Track Chairs for evaluation.
+If the Track Chairs consider that a proposal does not fit into their Track, they will send that proposal to the Track Chairs they consider most appropriate for evaluation.
 Individual proposals are placed on panels with similar themes.
 The name of the panel that receives the new paper could be modified.

 Maximum score: 100